luminus-framework/luminus/resources/md/clojurescript.md

                        :pretty-print false}}}}
 ```

-The above will add the `lein-cljs-build` hook to the `:uberjar` profile so that ClojureScript is compiled when `lein ring uberjar` is run.
+The above will add the `lein-cljsbuild` hook to the `:uberjar` profile so that ClojureScript is compiled when `lein ring uberjar` is run.
 The `:cljsbuild` options will override the defaults with production settings.

 All the ClojureScript namespaces should live in the `src-cljs` directory under the root of your project.
 Note that ClojureScript files **must** end with the `.cljs` extension.
 If the file ends with `.clj` it will still compile, but it will not have access to the `js` namespace.